vsvivek2006/hivexdigital/README.md

 ## Dynamic sections

 The homepage hero content is now stored in MongoDB and can be edited at `/admin/hero`.
+Services displayed on the home page are editable via `/admin/services`.

 The API exposes generic endpoints:

 ```